scikit-learn/enhancement_proposals/slep006/proposal.rst

 Desiderata
 ----------

-We will consider the following aspects to develop and compare solutions:
+The following aspects have been considered to propose the following solution:

 ..
 XXX : maybe phrase this in an affirmative way Usability